We're taking advantage of the calm weather these days: a significant change in the weather is possible at the end of the week.

 Wednesday: calm and gentle midday

 Temperatures will be similar to yesterday's or slightly higher, although they will drop slightly in the Lleida region.
-Many highs will reach 15 to 20 °C, especially along the coast and pre-coastal areas.
-However, highs will be lower in inland areas in the north and in the Pyrenees and Pre-Pyrenees.
-Very moderate cold is expected early in the morning.
+Many areas will see highs of 14 to 19 °C, especially along the coast and in the foothills.
+However, highs will be lower in inland areas where fog lingers, as well as in the Pyrenees and Pre-Pyrenees.
+It will be moderately cold early in the morning, with only light frost in the valleys of the Pyrenees and Pre-Pyrenees and some very faint frosts in inland areas.
+A marked temperature inversion is expected, with colder temperatures at lower elevations than at higher elevations.

 Subject to change at the end of the week